E-mail Form

 Overdose - hydrocodone; Overdose - oxycodone; Vicodin overdose; Percocet overdose; Percodan overdose; MS Contin overdose; OxyContin overdose

-Hydrocodone and oxycodone are opioids, medicines that are mostly used to treat extreme pain.
+Hydrocodone and oxycodone are opioids, medicines that are mostly used to treat moderate or severe pain.

 Hydrocodone and oxycodone overdose occurs when someone intentionally or accidentally takes too much medicine containing these ingredients.
 A person may accidentally take too much of the medicine because they are not getting pain relief from their normal doses.
 There are several reasons why a person may intentionally take too much of this medicine.
 It may be done to try to hurt oneself or to get high or intoxicated.

-Factors that have led to opioid misuse in the United States are increased marketing by drug companies, development of new drugs, increased supply of opioids, and prescription by health care providers.
+Factors that have led to opioid misuse in the United States are increased marketing by drug companies, development of new opioids, increased supply of opioids, and prescription by health care providers.

 This article is for information only.
 DO NOT use it to treat or manage an actual overdose.
 If you or someone you are with has overdosed, call the local emergency number (such as 911), or the local poison control center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.